 Now add the garlic, tossing it with the bacon for 30secs or so, taking care not to burn it before adding the sprouts and combine with the bacon and garlic for 2-3 mins until they’re warmed through.
 Season well with salt and pepper and serve immediately.

 Alternatively, you can roast fresh chestnuts instead of using vacuum-packed ones; simply cut a slit into the shell of each chestnut with a sharp knife and roast the chestnuts at 200 degrees for around 20 minutes or until tender.
 Allow them to cool a little (but not completely) before peeling them.
 The skin should come off easily.

 Want more recipe inspiration?
-I send out a meal inspiration email each Friday as part The New Healthy Membership.
-You’ll never get stuck for healthy meals to serve the following week and of course they’re always easy and uncomplicated!
+I send out a meal inspiration email each Friday as part of The New Healthy Membership.
+You’ll never get stuck for healthy meals to serve the following week and of course, they’re always easy and uncomplicated!